Tomasz-Silpion/phpBB-mod-EVE-Online-BBcode/README.md

 - Simple no-nonsense integration for EVE Online BBcodes
 - Lightweight and fast
 - Linking of items and systems, mainly for use with the ingame browser
-- Showcasing ship fittings, and ability to show them ingame using the ingame browser
+- Showcasing ship fittings, and the ability to load them ingame using the ingame browser

 ## REQUIREMENTS
 - phpBB 3.0.12